sdruskat/2019-09-30-allianz-ag-software-publikationen/die-hard-derse19.md

 . . .

-Users printed these links in books.
+Users literally printed these links in books.

 . . .